Terms & Conditions

 Disclosure and prevention of conflicts of interest

 All authors should disclose in their manuscripts any material conflicts of interest, financial or otherwise, that could be seen to influence the results of their research or the interpretation of their manuscripts.
-Both co-authors and any sources of financial support for a research project should be acknowledged.
+Both co-authors and all sources of financial support for the research project should be acknowledged.
 Examples of potential conflicts of interest, which must be disclosed, include: a place of employment, consultancies, interests in commercial companies, fees received, paid expert reports, patent applications/registrations, grants, and other forms of research funding.
 All potential conflicts of interest should be identified as early as possible.

 Anonymous peer review